OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Sample Anti-JDWP-Debugging Methods

-Dalvik and ART support the Java Debug Wire Protocol (JDWP), a protocol used for communication between the debugger and the Java virtual machine (VM) which it debugs.
-JSWP is supported by many popular development environments, including JDB and Eclipse.
-Android's implementation of JDWP also includes hooks for supporting extra features implemented by the Dalvik Debug Monitor Server (DDMS).

-Every debugger-enabled Java VM starts an extra JDWP thread for handling protocol packets from the debugger.
-If the system property ro.secure is set to "1", this thread is started for apps that have the <code>android:debuggable="true"</code> tag set in their Manifest file's <code>&lt;application&gt;</code> element.
-This is typically the configuration on Android devices shipped to end users.
+In the chapter "Reverse Engineering and Tampering", we introduced JDWP, the protocol used for communication between the debugger and the Java virtual machine.
+We also showed that it easily possible to enable debugging for any app by either patching its Manifest file, or enabling debugging for all apps by changing the ro.debuggable system property.
+Let's look at a few things developers do to detect and/or disable JDWP debuggers.

 ###### Checking For Debuggable Flag

 ```java
     public static boolean isDebuggable(Context context){